mzakyr42/asbfi/README.md

 the input one you specify the code, but the interpret one interpret a file you choose to interpret.

 oh yeah it also ignore any character that isn't brainfuck commands.

+and also the examples are token (from esolang's brainfuck page)[https://esolangs.org/wiki/Brainfuck]